simosleepwalker/GreenHouseManagementSystem-Kata-CSharp/README.md

 ## Overview

 This repository contains the source code for a Green House Management System Kata implemented in C#.
-The project aims to demonstrate my experience with C# and my ability to design and implement a system that can manage the environmental conditions of a greenhouse.
+The project aims to study and prove my experience with C# and my ability to design and implement a system that can manage the environmental conditions of a greenhouse.

 ## Description